Squashes, Oil Pastel prints are made in archival inks on Epson Matte Art Paper, Cold Press Digital Giclee Paper or Artist Canvas.

-Because the standard size canvas prints are not proportional to the original painting, canvas prints of this painting will have a portion cropped off.
+Because some standard size canvas prints are not proportional to the original painting, canvas prints of this painting will have a portion cropped off.

-I usually have at least one of the smaller sizes of canvases on hand, but order larger ones as they are ordered because I have limited storage space.
+I usually order canvas prints as customers order them.
 Smaller canvases are a 3/4″ in depth, Canvases 12 x 16 and larger are 1-1/2″ in depth.
 I set them up so the image runs from edge to edge, then the sides are black or white or sometimes I slip in a color that coordinates with the painting.
 This canvas mirrors the edges of the image around the sides.

 I do all my own framing and can custom frame a print for you.
 Please ask.Other items with the same art or design To find all items on this site with the same art or design, use the search box for the name of the artwork and you'll find all that's available.